whuang67/STAT-in-R/STAT542/README.md

 - [MASS](https://cran.r-project.org/web/packages/MASS/index.html)
 - [cluster](https://cran.r-project.org/web/packages/cluster/index.html)

-The packages above may not include all packages since R has so many packages that are available online and free. `install.packages("ggplot2")` would be extremely helpful (`'ggplot2'` can be changed to any package that you would like to install)!
+The packages above may not include all packages since R has so many packages that are available online and free. `install.packages("ggplot2")` would be extremely helpful (`'ggplot2'`) can be changed to any package that you would like to install)!

 I highly recommend you choose [RStudio](https://www.rstudio.com/) which makes R easier to use and includes a code editor, debugging & visualization tools.

+## Data

+Each row in this dataset represents an insurance claim.
+We would like to predict the value for the 'loss' column.
+All predictors are anonymous and we only have access to their variable types.
+Variables prefaced with `cat` are categorical, while those prefaced with `cont` are continuous.